unparalleled-js/docs-1/developing-connectors/cookbook/connector-building-usability-rules.md

 ---

 # Connector building - Usability rules
 Now that you’ve learned some of the concepts behind creating object-based actions and triggers, you should now begin testing it not only in the debugger console but when used as a recipe.
 When you reach this stage, you may also start to take note of certain aspects of your connector which are not as usable as you would hope.
 Good connectors are not only well organized in terms of code but place user experience front and center in the entire recipe building experience.
-Here are some rules that distinguish good connectors from bad ones
+Here are some rules that distinguish good connectors from bad ones.
 1. Descriptive help texts
 2. User friendly input fields
 3. Descriptive error messages